Understanding verbal abuse

 • Recognise the behaviour as abuse: Acknowledge that these actions are abusive and that it is not your fault.

-• Speak up and set boundaries: Let the other person now that their behaviour is unacceptable and let them know what you will and will not tolerate.
+• Speak up and set boundaries: If possible, let the other person know that their behaviour is unacceptable and let them know what you will and will not tolerate.

-• Seek support: Talk to a trusted friend, family member or professional about your situation.
-They can provide you with emotional support and guidance on how to handle the situation.
+• Seek support: Talk to a trusted friend or family member about your situation.
+They can offer emotional support and help you take the next steps.

-• Get professional help: Consider getting professional support.
-MensLine counsellors can help you to work through your emotions and develop strategies for coping with the abuse.
+• Get professional help: A counsellor or healthcare professional can help you work through your emotions and situation.

 • Safety: Call 000 immediately if anyone’s safety is at risk.